wolf452/ivolve-training/openshift,k8s/lab1/readme.md

 ![getpod](https://github.com/user-attachments/assets/e438cd8a-4ca6-456f-bba4-b0166abd91f6)

-### 2.Expose the NGINX Deployment with a Service
+### 2.Expose the ivolve Deployment with a Service
 Expose the NGINX deployment as a service to allow access:
 ```bash
 kubectl expose deployment ivolve --port=80 --target-port=80 --name=nginx-service
 ```
 ![expose](https://github.com/user-attachments/assets/72807beb-6f0a-4a4c-ac33-f05eef32ba39)

-### 3. Use Port Forwarding to Access NGINX Service Locally
+### 3. Use Port Forwarding to Access ivolve Service Locally
 Port forward the NGINX service to your local machine so you can access it:
 ```bash
 kubectl port-forward svc/nginx-service 8081:80